sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

   Allows anyone with a GitLab account to create their accounts.

   When `false`, sign-up with GitLab will be blocked.
 In this case, new users can only sign in after an admin creates their account on Sourcegraph.
-The user account email should match their GitLab email.
+The user account email should match their primary emails on GitLab (which are always verified).

   *If not set, unliked with GitHub, it defaults to `true`, allowing any GitLab user with access to your instance to sign up*.